boku7/BokuLoader/README.md

 + The BokuLoader itself will contain the `mov eax, r11d; syscall; ret` assembly instructions within its executable memory.

 ### Virtual Beacon DLL Header
-- The first `0x1000` bytes of the virtual beacon DLL is zero'd out.
+- The first `0x1000` bytes of the virtual beacon DLL are zeros.

 ### Source Code Available
 + The BokuLoader source code is provided within the repository and can be used to create memory signatures.